 Louise is currently working on a project examining the experiences of young adult carers (specifically aged 18 – 25), caring for dependent adults and studying at university (at NTU or other UK institutions), with a view to understanding how caring has impacted higher education and career choices, and seeking to understand the best modes of support across the student life cycle.
 She is looking to speak to student carers and staff.
 Please email Louise (firstname.lastname@example.org) to find out more and opportunities to participate.

 - Chartered Member, Chartered Institute of Personnel and Development (CIPD) and formerly Vice-Chair of the Leicestershire Branch

 - Fellow, Higher Education Academy (HEA)

 - Member of the global Carework Network steering committee

 - Member of the Research Activities Committee of the University Forum for Human Resource Development

 Sponsors and collaborators

-Oldridge, L. (2019) forthcoming ‘Hidden care(e)rs: supporting informal carers in the workplace’, in Nachmias, S. and Caven, V. (eds) Inequality and Organizational Practice: Volume 2, Employment Relations, Palgrave Macmillan, New York [chapter pages to be confirmed].
+Oldridge, L. (2019) ‘Hidden care(e)rs: supporting informal carers in the workplace’, in Nachmias, S. and Caven, V. (eds) Inequality and Organizational Practice: Volume 2, Employment Relations, Pagrave Macmillan: New York, pp. 105 – 127.

-Abe, C. J. and Oldridge, L. (2019) forthcoming ‘Non-binary gender identities in legislation, employment practices and HRM research’, Nachmias, S. and Caven, V. (eds) Inequality and Organizational Practice: Volume 1, Work and Welfare, Palgrave Macmillan, New York [chapter pages to be confirmed].
+Abe, C. J. and Oldridge, L. (2019) ‘Non-binary gender identities in legislation, employment practices and HRM research’, in Nachmias, S. and Caven, V. (eds) Inequality and Organizational Practice: Volume 1, Work and Welfare, Palgrave Macmillan: New York, pp. 89 -114.

-Louise can offer comment on women’s careers and the interaction of caring and work.
+Louise can offer comment on caring and social care; gender and work; and careers.